MeToo movement in China: Workplace

+Wang Qi accused her boss of sexually assaulting her in 2017 the company she worked for the “China branch of The World Wildlife Fund.”
+Zhou Fei works at the company and sued for defamation, in 2018, after she publicized that he allegedly assaulted her.
+The accused suing their alleged victim is relatively frequent, often relating it back to losing a job or defamation.
+Wang had to apologize for sharing the alleged negative information.

 A female Foxconn assembly-line employee posted an article on the women's labour-rights website Jianjiaobuluo alleging that she had experienced daily sexual harassment at the workplace, including obscene jokes about her body and unwanted physical contact.
 After sexual harassment at Beihang University became known, she demanded that Foxconn educate managers and employees about sexual harassment, establish a hotline for reporting harassment, and display anti-sexual-harassment posters.
 The Foxconn employee encouraged other female employees, especially migrant workers and undocumented rural workers, to speak up.

 In 2017, Chinese journalist Huang Xueqin publicised her experience of workplace sexual harassment.
 Her story encouraged similar reports, and a number of university academics were disciplined.
 She surveyed mainland women journalists on the extent of sexual harassment in the industry, and established an online platform for victims to share information with the hashtag #WoYeShi.
 In August 2019, Huang's passport was confiscated after a six-month trip abroad.
 She was arrested in Guangzhou in October of that year for "picking quarrels and provoking trouble", a charge often used by police to detain activists.
 Although Huang had shared photos of Hong Kong protesters, it was unclear if her arrest was related.